Get the Mindset, Sherlock

 Use Other Search Engines

-Try dogpile.com, yahoo.com, mamma.com, bing.com and Good Search (choose BizParentz as a charity, and we get a penny for every search you do.
-Good Search uses the Yahoo search engine).
-Sometimes those search engines will come up with different results than just plain Google.
+Try dogpile.com, yahoo.com, duckduckgo, or bing.com (GoodSearch.com uses the Yahoo search engine).
+Those search engines will come up with different results than just plain Google.
 It’s worth a 5 minute trip down that road.

 This is probably the quickest and most effective way to research Hollywood people and companies.
 You need the Pro version though.
-There is a free 2 week trial to the IMDb Pro, or you can pay the cost of about $12.95/mo (discount to union members).
+There is a free 30 day trial to IMDb Pro, or you can pay the cost of about $19.95/mo (discount to union members).
 It’s worth it.
 There is a similar database for Broadway called the IBDb.com.

 IMDb is a database of movies and television shows, and every human involved in them.
 It is not 100% accurate, but it is great for a big picture view.
 If someone is not on IMDb at all, they are probably not going to advance your career much.